| The Pickwick Story is continued from

 circumference also served as a guard rail, protecting the occupants of the

+coach from intrusion in the case of a collision.
 Three additional steel and Duralumin channels ran along the entire length

 of the coach providing the upper and lower framework of the passenger